 - For example, you might have a Sales department in your organization, and inside of that department there may be several account executives alongside a small sales operations team.
 You could create a Sales group in Looker, and then inside of the Sales group create one subgroup for Account Executives and one subgroup for Sales Ops.
 The Account Executives group might map to a role with viewer permissions, and the Sales Ops group might map to a role with explorer permissions.

-- Access to Spaces, and therefore to content, can be managed using these groups.
-For example, within the Shared Space could be created a Sales Space that only the sales department can see.
-Account Executives can be given View access to that Space, while the Sales Ops team might have the ability to manage access to that Space and edit content within it.
+- Access to folders (called "Spaces" before Looker 6.20), and therefore to content, can be managed using these groups.
+For example, within the Shared folder could be created a Sales folder that only the sales department can see.
+Account Executives can be given View access to that folder, while the Sales Ops team might have the ability to manage access to that folder and edit content within it.

 - Changes to access or permissions for the entire sales department can be managed using the Sales group.